JakubTesarek/dbgr/docs/source/arguments.rst

 Default Value
 -------------
-Arguments can have default value so that when you get prompted for the value, you can just hit enter to accept the default value.
+Arguments can have default value so that when you get prompted for the value, you can just hit enter to accept it.

 .. code-block:: python